Canadair CT-133 Silver Star 'Red Knight' C-FUPP aircraft in red livery taxiing on the runway at the airport in London, Ontario.

 Become a member now!

-Congratulations and many thanks to the new board appointed at the recent Annual General Meeting.
+Congratulations and many thanks to the new board appointed at the recent AGM.

 Scott Ellinor – President